 Mass immunisation campaigns have been successful in eradicating measles entirely.
-North and South America have been declared free of endemic measles and even African countries like Tanzania reach a high percentage of the population with the first vaccination shot.
-With less strict vaccination policies, European countries are much less successful in their immunisation campaigns against measles.
+North and South America have been declared free of endemic measles and African countries like Tanzania reach a high percentage of the population with the first vaccination shot.
+With less strict vaccination policies, European countries are much less successful in their immunisation schedules against measles.
 In Europe, vaccination rates are poorer and critics of measles vaccination are on the advance.
-The project aims to investigate the importance of comprehensive immunization, the decisive role of pharmaceutical companies, national health care policies and individual responsibility.
+The project aims to investigate the importance of comprehensive immunisation, national health care policies and individual responsibility.

-Which are the reasons of general confusion about risks and benefits of vaccines, especially with regard to unintended side-effects?
-Which measures are pursued around the globe in order to achieve sufficiently high measles immunisation rates?
+The project considers health care policies in Germany as well as the East African region with Tanzania and Malawi.
+Which are the reasons of general confusion about risks and benefits of vaccines, especially regarding unintended side-effects?
+Which measures are pursued around the globe to achieve sufficiently high measles immunisation rates?

 - Robert Koch Institute (EN/DE)

 - German Federal Ministry of Health (EN/DE)